 What are Handrails?

 In some regions, code only requires guard rail.
-Others regions require both grab and guard rail.
+Others regions require both handrail and guard rail.
 In addition, code stipulations regarding handrail width and height vary from state to state and, sometimes, county to county.
-That’s why we strongly advise investigating your local code requirements before purchasing handrailing for your home.
+That’s why we strongly advise investigating your local code requirements before purchasing stair handrail for your home.

 Straight vs. Wall Mounted Handrails